Globular Clusters GMRT Pulsar Search (GCGPS) II: Discovery of five MSPs in M69 and M70: Imaging of the GCGPS observed GCs

 \section{Imaging of the GCGPS observed GCs}

-From the simultaneously recorded interferometric data, we imaged all the GCGPS observed GCs using the automated pipeline {\tt CAPTURE}. {\tt CAPTURE} is designed to take uGMRT interferometric data as input to image them in an automated way when the observation follows a standard imaging observation routine.
-This pipeline can't image interferometric data where there is no standard flux calibrator observed.
-For some of the GCGPS observations, we prioritised having longer on-source time, skipped observing a standard flux calibrator and only observed bright phase calibrators during phasing operations.
-Now, in order to image these non-standard observations, we modified the pipeline to use the phase calibrator observations for flux calibration by manually providing the calibrator model.
-This eliminated the need for a standard flux calibration observation and allowed us to perform imaging of the respective GC fields.
+From the simultaneously recorded interferometric data, we imaged all GCGPS-observed globular clusters using the automated pipeline {\tt CAPTURE}.
+The {\tt CAPTURE} pipeline is designed to process uGMRT interferometric data in an automated manner, provided the observations follow a standard imaging strategy.
+Originally, the pipeline required the presence of a dedicated standard flux calibrator to perform absolute flux calibration.
+However, for several GCGPS observations, we prioritised longer on-source integration time and therefore did not observe a standard flux calibrator.
+Instead, only bright phase calibrators were observed as part of the phasing operations.
+To enable imaging of these non-standard datasets, we modified the pipeline to perform flux calibration using the observed phase calibrators by manually supplying appropriate calibrator models.
+These models were constructed using the most recent multi-band observations (from GCGPS survey as well) or measurements (mostly from VLA calibrator database\footnote{The VLA calibrator database: \url{https://science.nrao.edu/facilities/vla/observing/callist}} ) available for the corresponding phase calibrators.
+The adopted flux densities and spectral indices were further validated using existing GCGPS observations that included standard 3C flux calibrators, with the same phase calibrator used as a common reference.
+This confirmed that the flux densities derived for the phase calibrators are consistent with their catalogued values.
+This approach eliminated the need for dedicated flux calibrator observations and enabled reliable imaging of the observed GC fields while maximising on-source integration time.